#3 Prague trip. Radio loss forces Portland Maine landing

 Good News.
 Press Covered Landing and Unique Cargo.

-First, the forced landing story was not known and rather amazing.
-But, the photo?
-It was pure treasure!
-Until that day, five Crew members had only been named in various sources, but never identified in photos.
-Here they all are including their current home towns and Crew responsibilities:
+The story was a major surprise.
+The photo?
+The photo revealed pure treasure!
+Until that day, five of the Crew had merely been just names gathered in various research sources, never identified in photos.
+Now, here they were, all lined up and identified including their current home towns and Crew responsibilities.3

 A difficult to read photo caption that names the entire DC-4 Crew on a third UNRRA flight to Prague